Tesla Powerwall 3 is a premium home battery that stores electricity from your solar panels, the grid, or both.

 | Powerwall 3 unit | The battery itself |

-| Tesla Gateway / control equipment | Manages system operation and backup functions |
+| Gateway / control equipment | System control and backup-related functionality |

-| Installation labour | Mounting, setup, testing and commissioning |
+| Installation labour | Mounting, wiring, setup, testing and commissioning |

-| Backup capability | May require additional design and equipment |
+| Backup capability | Extra design or equipment if you want outage protection |

 | VAT | May be zero-rated if the installation qualifies |

-What is Tesla Powerwall?
+What is Tesla Powerwall 3?

 It can store: